 The prototype does not contain either a steering wheel or pedals like a conventional car.
 The vehicle is designed to drive without a dedicated driver behind the wheel.

 In June, Google has been testing the prototypes on the road near its headquarters in Silicon Valley.
-Moreover, the Internet giant is interested in this type of technology, but some traditional auto manufacturers have begun introducing vehicles that are partially automated.
+Moreover, the Internet giant is interested in this type of technology, but some traditional auto manufacturers have begun introducing partially automated vehicles.

 Both Mercedes and Toyota have introduced vehicles that have braking and parking assistance.
 Also, they have plans to take the automation further in the coming years.
 Google is not the only tech company to have an interest in autonomous vehicles.
-In fact, Alibaba and Baidu have also been interested.
-And they believe they can have a fully operational self-driving vehicle ready in five years.
+Alibaba and Baidu have also been interested.
+And they believe they can have a fully operational self-driving car ready in five years.